Bilal2453/coro-docs/docs/coro-http.md

   *default*: `nil`.

-  In case of using a table value for `tls`, acceptable fields are;
+  In case of using a table value for `tls`, acceptable fields are:

 | Field | Type   | Description |
 |:------|:------:|:------------|